dfds/dojo/workshops/micro-frontend-architecture-deep-dive/katas/4/kata/README.md

 This training exercise is a **beginner-level** course on micro frontend architecture that serves as a starting point for developers looking to onboard the MFA efforts at DFDS.

 ## Getting started
 These instructions will help you prepare for the kata exercise and ensure that your local machine has the tools installed you will need to complete the assignment(s).
-If you find yourself in a situation where one of more tools might not be available for your training environment please reach out to your instructor for assistance on how to proceed, post an [issue in our repository](https://github.com/dfds/ded-dojo/issues) or fix it yourself and create a [pull request](https://github.com/dfds/dfds-dojo/pulls).
+If you find yourself in a situation where one or more tools might not be available for your training environment please reach out to your instructor for assistance on how to proceed, post an [issue in our repository](https://github.com/dfds/ded-dojo/issues) or fix it yourself and create a [pull request](https://github.com/dfds/dfds-dojo/pulls).

 ### Prerequisites
 * [Visual Studio Code](https://code.visualstudio.com/download)